 Adams met Simon Brett, then working on Radio 4's The Burkiss Way, and they agreed to produce a science fiction comedy show.
 Mulling over ideas, Adams remembered that catchy title from Innsbruck.
 Or Santorini.

-By the time the pilot episode hit the airwaves, Star Wars had opened and the world had gone sci-fi mad.
+By the time the Hitchhikers Guide to the Galaxy pilot episode hit the airwaves, Star Wars had opened and the world had gone sci-fi mad.